GuchiAtWork/Result-Scraper/README.md

 2. implement a function to calculate the missing grade if WAM has been updated (DONE)
 3. implement a scheduler (DONE)
 4. web scrape dates of different semesters (DONE)
-5. find a way to somehow send results of program to users via email
+5. find a way to somehow send results of program to users via email (DONE)
 6. Implement a GUI for easier user experience
 7. To let program handle downloading of modules used in program for easier user experience